-- Raise flags when two reactive chemicals are placed in proximity
+- Raising flags when two reactive chemicals are placed in proximity

 These concerns are typically addressed by:

-- Efficient Document Management – allows you to centralize documents into a secure repository that is seamlessly accessible.
+- Efficient Document Management.
+It allows you to centralize documents into a secure repository that is seamlessly accessible.
 This ensures quicker decision making and effective change management.
-It also helps in ensuring visibility of your documents, enhances traceability by tracking amendments, and document safety with revision control features.
+It also helps in ensuring document visibility, enhances product traceability by tracking amendments and documents safety with revision control features.

-- Addressing Non conformance – can be done through a unified platform to log non conformance, quality of incoming raw materials, complaints, delay, etc. This helps in addressing compliance at an early stage, paving the way for course correction and registering the same in the system.
+- Addressing non-conformance.
+Meeting this requirement can be done through a unified platform to log non-conformance, noting the quality of incoming raw materials plus reviewing complaints, delays and other issues.
+This helps in addressing compliance at an early stage, paving the way for corrections and registering them in the system.

-- Corrective & Preventive Action – a method with advanced analytical features built in to help you learn and unlearn from records of the past.
-As discussed, registering a non-conformance incident into the system initiates a workflow for corrective measures.
-This system learns from past incidents and recommends preventive action to control similar incidents from recurrence.
+- Corrective & Preventive Actions.
+Having software that documents these while adding built-in advanced analytical features built in helps companies learn from past actions.
+Registering a non-conformance incident into the system initiates a workflow for corrective measures.
+This system learns from past incidents and recommends preventive actions to prevent or reduce similar incidents from occurring again.

-- Implementing the right kind of tools and technology can help with Process automation and reduce data entry errors along with tracking process efficiency.
+- Implementing the right kind of tools and technology such as can help with process automation and reduce data entry errors while also tracking process efficiency.

-- Quality management is no longer an afterthought and has evolved to become a discipline in most prosperous manufacturing organizations.
-Quality management which was once considered as a business function that hindered speed to market and product launch, is now embracing modern technologies to fuel innovation, bring in efficiency, eliminate the scope of incidents within a plant, and offer better predictions for the future.
+Quality management is no longer an afterthought.
+It has evolved to become a discipline in most prosperous manufacturing organizations.
+Once considered a business function that hindered speed to market and product launch, quality management now embraces modern technologies – fueling innovation, adding efficiency, eliminating the scope of incidents within a plant, and offering better predictions for the future.

-- Pharmaceutical companies that have evolved to modern, automated quality control systems are able to empower their workforce to rapidly adopt process improvements and optimize all the functions in the department.
+- Pharmaceutical companies that evolve to modern, automated quality control systems are able to empower their workforce to rapidly adopt process improvements and optimize all the functions in the department.

-- The adoption of better tools in one department typically sets the standard for the entire ecosystem, including functions such as regulatory compliance, procurement, demand management, research & development, inventory and warehouse management, etc.
+- Adopting better tools in one department typically sets the standard for the entire ecosystem.
+It includes functions such as regulatory compliance, procurement, demand management, research & development plus inventory and warehouse management.

 XcelPros is a Chicago-based company delivering transformation through technology.
 We offer business and technology solutions with deep industry experience in Chemical, Pharma, Life Sciences (including Medical Devices, Bio-Medical & Biotech), Insurance, Discrete Manufacturing, Process Manufacturing, Distribution and Food & Beverage.